 Follow your healthcare provider's instructions about how to care for the area.
 Check for signs of infection, such as red streaks, swelling, or pus.

 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 Surgery can increase the risk that blood clots will form in a major vein in your leg or arm.
-This is a serious condition called deep vein thrombosis.
 The following can help prevent blood clots:

-- Compression stockings: These are tight elastic stockings that put pressure on your legs after your surgery.
+- Compression stockings are tight elastic stockings that put pressure on your legs.
 The pressure is highest in the toe area and decreases as it goes toward your thighs.
 Pressure stockings help push blood back up to your heart and keep clots from forming.

-- Walking: This may help prevent a blood clot and decrease your risk for a lung infection.
+- Walking may help prevent a blood clot and decrease your risk for a lung infection.